tabbzi/LnzLive/docs/DEVELOPMENT.md

 ## Style guide

 Godot has a few ways to do the same operation.
-Usually, these do not have performance differences, so the below recommendations are largely for consistency or preference.
+Usually, these do not have performance differences, so the below recommendations are largely for consistency, maintainability, or preference.

 - Use `not` over `!` for conditionals as these are easier to read and spot
 - Declare and enforce type on variables *unless* these can ever assume a `null` value